This article describes the settings available in thepanel of Thunderbird's options.

-- Tell sites that I do not want to be tracked: Most major websites track their visitors' behavior and then sell or provide that information to other companies.
-This information can be used to show ads, products or services specifically targeted to you.
-If selected, Thunderbird will tell every website view a message with content from, their advertisers, and content providers that you don't want your browsing behavior tracked.
+- Send websites a “Do Not Track” signal that you don’t want to be tracked: Most major websites track their visitors' behavior and then sell or provide that information to other companies.
+This information can then be used to show ads, products or services specifically targeted to you.
+If selected, Thunderbird will tell every website you view a message with content from, their advertisers, and content providers that you don't want your browsing behavior to be tracked.

 The Thunderbird Password Manager securely stores the usernames and passwords you use to access servers, so you don't have to re-enter them when you check for new messages, or send messages.
 Click Password Manager - Remember, delete and change passwords in Thunderbird.to view, edit, or remove the usernames and passwords that Thunderbird has saved for you.
 For more information, see